What is Torah Study?

 10 For all who rely on the works of the law are under a curse, as it is written: “Cursed is everyone who does not continue to do everything written in the Book of the Law.”

 This in context, like the whole book, has little to do with saying the Torah is evil as the Church of Linear thought would say, and more to do with what real righteousness does in our hearts.
-It says, in my paraphrase, that do we instead believe we can do laws in order to enter into a relationship with the Lord or like Abraham, believe and then be brought into this relationship.
+It says that unless we accomplish every command perfectly we can never be righteous, we can strive and strive to "do works of Law" and think that these accomplishments makes us righteous because it is about believing that the Author of the words has brought us salvation.

 To be free is to realize that our righteousness was paid by Christ, not by works we can do.
-Just like Israel was brought out of Egypt by God, we also as Gentiles are brought out of our old fleshly lives by the Holy Spirit (or Ruach Ha Kodesh).
-The Torah principle in this teaching is the very first Abraham learned, this being that everything hinges on faith.
+Just like Israel was brought out of Egypt by God not because of what they did, we also as Gentiles are brought out of our old fleshly lives by the Holy Spirit (or Ruach Ha Kodesh).
+The Torah principle in this teaching is what Abraham learned, everything hinges on faith.

-This then generates the question, what is righteousness; how do we need to follow Christ after attaining salvation?
+This then generates the question, why do we have to do anything if it does not constitute salvation; what do we need to do after attaining salvation?
 I think Paul explains this in the very next Scriptures of this book of Galatians 3:11-14

 11 Clearly no one who relies on the law is justified before God, because “the righteous will live by faith.”
 12 The law is not based on faith; on the contrary, it says, “The person who does these things will live by them.”
 13 Christ redeemed us from the curse of the law by becoming a curse for us, for it is written: “Cursed is everyone who is hung on a pole.”
 14 He redeemed us in order that the blessing given to Abraham might come to the Gentiles through Christ Jesus, so that by faith we might receive the promise of the Spirit.